‘Live by the whims of nature, die by the whims of nature. And by nature, I mean everything that exists.’ ~ EON

-The demise of the native Americans was extremely tragic yet natural.
-Their bloody fate fell well within the scope of the world as they saw it, completely in tune with a world determined by the natural paradigm, which they worshipped.
+The demise of the native Americans was tragic yet natural.
+Their bloody fate fell well within the scope of the world as they saw it, in tune with a world determined by the natural paradigm, which they worshipped.
 They lived by the elements and died by the elements, and none should be surprised by their demise.
 Disturbed maybe, but not surprised.

 Thus they were swept away by the Western winds of change and all that they entailed.